Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Community-Guidelines-and-Content-Standards.md

 * Non-consensual sexual content intended primarily for titillation;
 * Illegal content;
 * Content intended primarily to shock through gratuitous graphic depictions.

+### 5. Mistagging

+Tagging `NSFW`-appropriate content as `SFW` is a violation of these Guidelines, independent of whether the content itself was permitted.
+Mistagging is subject to enforcement under our [Safety, Enforcement and Appeals Policy](Safety-Enforcement-and-Appeals-Policy.md "Safety, Enforcement and Appeals Policy – Compendium Standard Public Disclosures"), scaled to severity and repetition.

 ---